Forum 2024

 11:20 - 11:40 Close Ceremony Room 501 5st Floor HSSB

-Keynote Speaker (in alphabetical order)
+Keynote Speakers (in alphabetical order)

 Jordan Chamberlin, Agricultural Economist at the CIMMYT